conestack/node.ext.ldap/README.txt

   >>> session = LDAPSession(props)
   >>> res = session.search('(uid=*)', ONELEVEL)

 LDAP Queries are cached by default.
-You can disable this via ``cache`` kw arg when instanciating the properties obeject.:
+You can disable this via ``cache`` kw arg when instanciating the properties obeject:

   >>> props = LDAPServerProperties('localhost',
   ...
 389,